cjbaar/prusa-mmu-12x/TIPS.md

 internal m3 screws, but I did a long slot opening on the upper body.
 When a given filament is "engaged," the hole on the ring should line up perfectly centered in the slot next to its corresponding number.
 This helps to know if the idler has become out of expected alignment during a print.
-This photo shows filament #1 "engaged."
+This (terrible) photo shows filament #1 "engaged."

 <img src="./img/idler1.jpeg" width="640" />